EUDAT-B2STAGE/http-api-base/README.md

-# rest-mock
+# Base for modern HTTP REST API written in Python

-A python3 flask HTTP server mapping classes into REST API endpoints;
+A Python **3** Flask HTTP server mapping custom classes into REST API endpoints;
-**the base** for any middleware APIs in my projects.
+written with **the base** in mind for middleware APIs in our projects.

 It comes bundled with: